Port Ellen

 Rosebank

 The most famous resurrection in Scotch whisky.
 Rosebank was one of the great Lowland distilleries — triple-distilled, delicate, floral — before Diageo closed it in 1993.
-Ian Macleod Distillers bought the site, painstakingly rebuilt it, and began distilling again in 2023.
-The original Rosebank spirit from pre-closure stocks is now among the most sought-after whiskies in the world (bottles regularly fetch £500+).
-The new-make spirit is promising — light, citric, recognisably Lowland — but the first official bottlings of the reborn Rosebank are years away.
+Ian Macleod Distillers bought the site, painstakingly rebuilt it, and restarted distillation in July 2023, opening to visitors in June 2024.
+The original Rosebank spirit from pre-closure stocks is now among the most sought-after whiskies in the world (bottles regularly fetch four figures).
+The new-make spirit is promising — light, citric, recognisably Lowland — but the first core bottlings of the reborn Rosebank are years away.
 The visitor centre in Falkirk is worth visiting for the history alone.

 Ardbeg